portsoc/hangman-in-branches/README.md

 ## Objectives

 You can already see that our program is growing in size and complexity.
-Not only do we have long functions that have repeated code, but `index.js` has way too many lines.
+Not only do we have long functions and repeated lines of code, but `index.js` has way too many functions in it.

-This makes it harder to read and debug our code or develop it further.
+This makes it harder to debug our code or develop it further.
 So in this branch, we will try not to implement any new features and just spend our time breaking down the existing code into smaller but tightly related modules.

 We encourage you to visit the resources on moodle before continuing.